4+ weeks before term: Complete the EOP application packet (One time only)

-Students who are unable to complete a course must officially drop the course using their MyPCC account or through the registration office.
+Students who are unable to complete a course must officially drop the course using their MyPCC account.
 Charges will be removed only if the drop is received by the published refund deadline for the class.
 The school will be billed for all authorized charges, regardless of attendance or successful completion of the course.
 If the student was unable to drop the course by the refund deadline due to a hardship beyond their ability to control, they may file a Student Account Petition requesting forgiveness of tuition charges.

 Grades are typically available one week after the end of finals week available to students through MyPCC.
 Grades should be obtained directly from the student.

 ID Cards and Computer Use

 PCC Student ID Cards are optional, but are required for many on-campus activities such as library and shuttle services.
 Cards are currently obtained through Registration office.
 Beginning Fall 2007, cards will be available at campus libraries and business offices.